Montana isn't alone in failure to beef up regulations of programs for troubled teens

 Eerily echoing a phrase used by the father of Ben Jackson, a 16-year-old boy who killed himself at Montana Academy in 2017, Clark said, "I know what people think about this: It's like the fox watching the henhouse."

-Ashley Kalfell, the Bozeman woman who attended Spring Creek Academy 15 years ago, said that "on a national level, we’re always going to have this problem until we change things, but it can start here.''
+Kalfell, the Bozeman activist, said that "on a national level, we’re always going to have this problem until we change things, but it can start here.''

 "This is where we live, this is where we raise our children.
 Even if these kids aren’t from here, Montanans should care about what’s going on in Montana.”